riverrun/openmaize/README.md

 * it can be based on action.
 For example, a regular user might be able to view a page, but not be able to edit it.
 * it can be based on user role or any other non-sensitive criteria.

+At the moment, we do not support cookie-based session authentication, but that might change if there is a demand for it.

 ### License